Lesson 5 of 6

 I AM

 Moses is to tell the Israelites that “I AM” has sent him to deliver them from slavery in Egypt (3:13-15).
-The longer version, “I AM WHO I AM” (3:14), is an attempt to formulate an etymology for the divine name Yahweh.
+The longer version, “I AM WHO I AM” (3:14), is an attempt to formulate an etymology for the divine name YHWH.
 Both here and in 6:2-8, the divine name is connected to Abraham, Isaac, and Israel, and, later, to the act of bringing Israel out of Egypt (20:2).

 Israel versus God

-Israel’s capacity to challenge God’s intentions arcs across the book of Exodus.
+Israel’s capacity to challenge God’s intentions arcs across the Book of Exodus.
 The challenge to God manifests itself in challenges to Moses’ leadership before the plagues (5:20-21; 6:9), at the sea (14:10-12), in the wilderness (17:2), and at Sinai (32:1).
 In addition, despite many warnings not to go after other gods and make idols, Israel directly challenges God in the golden calf episode by forming an idol and ascribing to it their exodus from Egypt.

 Murmuring

 The murmuring after the exodus from Egypt does raise the specter of Israelite disobedience, but the need for water and manna was real.
 As Israel commences its new life in the journey through the wilderness, God responds and provides without punishment.
-In contrast, the complaints about food and water in Numbers are met with divine judgment.
+In contrast, the complaints about food and water in the Book of Numbers are met with divine judgment.

 Oppressed or oppressor?